Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Data-Private Capacity Control.

-where $c_j$ are the capacity parameters.
+where $a_{js} = 1$, if path $s$ uses one unit from capacity $j$; 0, otherwise.
+The shared capacities are denoted by $c_j$, $j\in\CJ$, and $c_j$, $j\in\CJ_k$ stand for the private capacities of party $k \in \CK$.
 The first set of constraints ensures that the capacity allocation decision for paths do not violate the shared capacities.
 The second set of constraints guarantees that the capacity allocation decisions to paths for party $k \in \CK$ do not exceed the private capacity limits for that party.
-The function $ \phi_{s}(x_{s})$ for a given $x_s$ is itself an optimization problem that yields the allocation decision of $x_s$ capacities to different classes with the objective of maximizing revenue.
+The function $ \phi_{s}(x_{s})$ for a given $x_s$ is itself evaluated by solving an optimization problem that yields the allocation decision of $x_s$ capacities to different classes with the objective of maximizing revenue.
 For instance, $\phi_s(x_s)$ may correspond to a stochastic dynamic programming or a deterministic programming model constructed for capacity allocation problem for each path $s$.
-We do not require any specific model (dynamic or deterministic) to formulate the objective function.
-We consider a conventional model, where the demands for different products are independent.
 We assume that $x_s \mapsto \phi_s(x_s)$, $s \in \CS$ are discrete concave functions. \cite{birbil14} have discussed that many well-known single dimension capacity control models proposed in the revenue management literature satisfy this assumption.
 Any of these models can be used to construct the objective function.
 We refer to \cite{birbil14} for an elaborate discussion on different dynamic and static network revenue management problems that can be considered within this generic structure.

 As the objective function is concave and separable, we can replace it by a piece-wise linear concave function and reformulate the problem as a linear program. \cite{dantzig} has proposed an approach which represents the concave objective function as an indefinite integral and approximates it by a sum over fixed intervals.
-Suppose for each $s \in \CS$ that $\phi_{s}(x_{s})$ consists of $B_s$ breakpoints (intervals with a length of one) that subdivides the range of $x_s$.
-These breakpoints collectively form the set $\CB_s$ for $s \in \CS$.
-We introduce the auxiliary variables $x_{b s}$ for $b \in \CB_s$, and set
+Following this approach, we can reformulate the model (\ref{eq:model1}) as follows: